Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Introduction

 In three dimensions ($\dbar\=3$), the additive structure ${\cal D}(\omega)\simeq{\cal D}_{\rm D}(\omega)+{\cal D}_{\rm G}(\omega)$ takes the form

 at low frequencies $\omega$, where $A_{\rm D}$ is Debye's prefactor of the phononic contribution (that can be obtained through the elastic wave-speeds~\cite{footnote}) and $A_{\rm g}$ is its analog for the nonphononic $\omega^4$ contribution~\cite{pinching_pnas}.
-The validity of the additive structure of the 3D VDoS has been very recently established in computer glasses ~\cite{additive_structure_2024_arXiv}.
+The validity of the additive structure of the 3D VDoS has been very recently established, directly and explicitly, in computer glasses~\cite{additive_structure_2024_JCP}.
+Consequently, the findings of~\cite{additive_structure_2024_JCP} set the ground for applying Eq.~\eqref{eq:additive} to experimental spectra of glasses, with the aim of disentangling the nonphononic $\omega^4$ contribution.
 Finally, the very recent application of Eq.~\eqref{eq:additive} to experimental ${\cal D}(\omega)$ and $A_{\rm D}$ data of boron oxide glasses provided preliminary evidence for the $\omega^4$ tail of ${\cal D}_{\rm G}(\omega)$~\cite{moriel2024boson}.

-Here, we employ the mathematical properties of Eq.~\eqref{eq:additive} to develop a procedure to extract the $\omega^4$ tail of ${\cal D}_{\rm G}(\omega)$ from the experimentally measured ${\cal D}(\omega)$.
-We apply the procedure to a variety of VDoS ${\cal D}(\omega)$ available in the literature for diverse glassy materials.
+Here, we employ the mathematical properties of Eq.~\eqref{eq:additive} to develop a procedure to extract the $\omega^4$ tail of ${\cal D}_{\rm G}(\omega)$ from the experimentally measured ${\cal D}(\omega)$. ${\cal D}(\omega)$, which corresponds to harmonic, zero-temperature vibrational modes (excitations), is commonly probed by scattering techniques, mainly neutron and x-ray scattering~\cite{buchenau1999neutron,taraskin1997connection}.
+The latter inevitably involve finite temperatures, which potentially imply the intervention of some anharmonicity and relaxational processes~\cite{buchenau1999neutron}, and also involve various analysis transformations~\cite{taraskin1997connection}.
+Yet, it is commonly concluded, e.g., in~\cite{buchenau1999neutron,taraskin1997connection}, that these measurements performed at relatively low temperatures are reliable and indeed the resulting ${\cal D}(\omega)$ is extensively reported in the literature.

+We apply the developed procedure to a variety of VDoS ${\cal D}(\omega)$ available in the literature for diverse glassy materials.
 The results provide experimental evidence for the $\omega^4$ tail of the nonphononic VDoS ${\cal D}_{\rm G}(\omega)$ in glasses, and support the additive structure of ${\cal D}(\omega)$ in Eq.~\eqref{eq:additive}.
 The latter indicates that the low-frequency vibrational spectra of glasses are exclusively populated by hybridized phonons and quasilocalized, nonphononic excitations.